 This Practice Note sets out the powers and practice of the Care Quality Commission (CQC) on sanctions and enforcement.

-The CQC is a non-departmental statutory body, sponsored by the Department of Health, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983).
+The CQC is a non-departmental statutory body, sponsored by the Department of Health and Social Care, responsible for regulating health and social care services in England, as well as protecting the interests of people whose rights are restricted under the Mental Health Act 1983 (MeHA 1983).
 See Practice Note: Care Quality Commission (CQC).

 The CQC’s enforcement powers are set out in the following:

 Health and Social Care Act 2008 (HSCA 2008)

 Health and Social Care Act 2008 (Regulated Activities) Regulations, SI 2014/2936

 Care Quality Commission (Registration) Regulations SI 2009/3112, and